Inferring the origin of an epidemic with a dynamic message-passing algorithm: Introduction

 The stochastic nature of infection propagation makes the estimation of the epidemic origin intrinsically hard: indeed, different initial conditions can lead to the same configuration at the observation time.
-Finding an estimator that maximizes the probability of the observed configuration is in general computationally intractable, except in very special cases such as the case where the contact network is a line or a regular tree~\cite{ShahZaman10,ShahZaman11,DongZhang13}.
-The methods that have been studied in the existing works are mostly based on various kinds of graph centrality measures.
+Finding an estimator that locates the most probable origin, given observed configuration, is in general computationally intractable, except in very special cases such as the case where the contact network is a line or a regular tree~\cite{ShahZaman10,ShahZaman11,DongZhang13}.
+The methods that have been studied in the existing works are mostly based on various kinds of graph-centrality measures.
 Examples include the distance centrality or the Jordan center of a graph~\cite{ShahZaman10,CominCosta11,ShahZaman11,ZhuYing12}.
 The problem was generalized to estimating a set of epidemic origins using spectral methods in~\cite{PrakashVreeken12,FioritiChinnici12}.
 Another line of approach uses more detailed information about the epidemic than just a snapshot at a given time~\cite{PintoThiran12}.
-Note, however, that all the present methods are limited, for instance none of them uses efficiently the information about the nodes to which the epidemic did not spread.
+Note, however, that all the present methods are limited, for instance none of them makes an efficient use of the information about the nodes to which the epidemic did not spread.

 In this paper we introduce a new algorithm for the estimation of the origin of an SIR epidemic from the knowledge of the network and the snapshot of some nodes at a certain time.
 Our algorithm estimates the probability that the observed snapshot resulted from a given patient zero in a way which is crucially different from existing approaches.
 For every possible origin of the epidemic, we use a fast dynamic message-passing method to estimate the probability that a given node in the network was in the observed state ($S$, $I$ or $R$).
 We then use a mean-field-like approximation to compute the probability of the observed snapshot as a product of the marginal probabilities.
 We finally rank the possible origins according to that probability.